Is there anything we can do before leaving home to reduce the risk of bringing COVID-19 to campus?

 Are we reducing tuition for online classes?

 We are not planning to reduce tuition for students who choose to learn remotely, although charges for room and board will be waived for those students.
 We do recognize the importance of the residential liberal arts model; however, the long-term value of an Allegheny education is more than the sum of the days one spends on campus.
-Your academic experience in the fall, while it will be different if you plan to live and learn remotely, will be taught by the same exceptional faculty and will be supported by the same exceptional staff.
+Your academic experience, while it will be different if you plan to live and learn remotely, will be taught by the same exceptional faculty and will be supported by the same exceptional staff.
 The College will maintain our small classes and personalized attention, and students will earn credits towards the same Allegheny degree.

 Will fees be prorated?